-HUD's 2017 Continuum of Care Homeless Assistance Programs Housing Inventory Count Report indicates there are 1,520 permanent supportive housing beds throughout the Riverside County Continuum of Care.
-Most beds (890) are tied to the Veterans Affairs Supportive Housing (VASH) rental housing voucher program that is administered by the HARC.
-The HARC reports 20 Jurupa Valley veteran households receive rental assistance and 57 are on the rental assistance waitlist.
-HARC also reports that as of March 7, 2019, 20 formerly homeless households are participating in the federal rental assistance program; however, 354 self-reported homeless individuals with ties to Jurupa Valley are on the waitlist for federal rental assistance.
-The City will continue to support HARC and its efforts to secure additional

-VASH vouchers, Shelter Plus Care vouchers, and rental assistance vouchers and certificates in an effort to address the needs of these homeless individuals and households.
+HUD's 2019 Continuum of Care Homeless Assistance Programs Housing Inventory Count Report indicates there are 2,761 permanent supportive housing beds throughout the Riverside County Continuum of Care.
+Most beds (1,028) are tied to the Veterans Affairs Supportive Housing (VASH) rental housing voucher program that is administered by the HARC.
+As of March 10, 2020, HARC reports 319 Jurupa Valley households currently receive rental assistance and 17 Jurupa Valley veteran households receive rental assistance and 44 are on the rental assistance waitlist.
+HARC also reports that 423 self-reported homeless individuals with ties to Jurupa Valley are on the waitlist for federal rental assistance.
+The City will continue to support HARC and its efforts to secure additional VASH vouchers, Shelter Plus Care vouchers, and rental assistance vouchers and certificates in an effort to address the needs of these homeless individuals and households.